 To enable us to do this, we use a scheme of work called 'real PE' by Create Development.

 'real PE' is a unique, child-centred approach that transforms how we teach PE to engage and challenge EVERY child at Stoke Park Infant School.
 It provides fun and simple to follow Schemes of Work and supports our Early Years Foundation Stage and Key Stage 1 practitioners, giving them the confidence and skills to deliver high quality PE.
 It is fully aligned to the National Curriculum and focuses on the development of agility, balance and coordination, healthy competition and cooperative learning.
 It places the learner at the heart of what we do with the ultimate goal of children feeling valued, included, challenged and supported in their learning.

-The 'real PE' scheme is used throughout the school for one lesson a week.
-In Key Stage One the other lesson consists of linking the skills taught in Real PE to sports and dance.
-We are currently developing our use of 'real Gym' to compliment our use of 'real PE.'
+The 'real PE' scheme is used throughout the school.
+We are currently using 'real Gym' and 'real Dance' to compliment our use of 'real PE'.

 More information about this scheme can be found at: